Information for Scholars

 Historical pictures and films

-Researchers can order reproductions of images on the image database, Images from the History of Medicine (IHM).
-See Order Image information on the IHM home page.
+Researchers can download reproductions of images on the image database, Images from the History of Medicine (IHM).

-To order copies of films and videos, see How to Access and Use Films and Videos.
+To order copies of films and videos, see Films and Videos.

 For more information Ask a Reference Librarian.